pubudu-m/pubudu-m/README.md

 ### Hi there 👋

-I'm currently working as iOS Enginner (Intern) at Circles Life, also majoring in a Bachelors's Degree in Software Engineering at University of Westminster.
+I'm currently working as iOS Enginner (Intern) at Circles.Life, also majoring in a Bachelors's Degree in Software Engineering at University of Westminster.

 📫  Reach me on:
 - <a href="https://www.linkedin.com/in/pubudu-mihiranga/">LinkedIn</a> 💼